The following conditions require you to repay your loan:

 Exit counseling helps you understand your rights and responsibilities as a borrower and must be completed before you withdraw, graduate, or drop below half-time attendance (even if transferring to another school).
+This includes graduation from B.A. to M.A. or M.A. to Ph.D. programs at the same school.
 You can complete your Federal Direct Student Loans exit counseling on StudentAid.gov.
 A separate exit counseling session will be required by Student Accounting for institutional loans.

 Loan servicers and repayment information

 Loan billing is not handled by UC Davis.
 There will be one or more agencies (or loan servicers) who will contact you regarding your repayment of your loans.
 Each servicer has its own payment process, so check with your servicer if you aren’t sure how or when to make a payment.
 StudentAid.gov maintains a list of current Federal Direct Loan servicers that may send you a bill.

 Heartland ECSI is the new loan servicer that manages Perkins and university student loan repayments.

 - Make sure your address and contact information is update with your loan servicers